 Keep in mind that the IRS is not out to get responsible taxpayers.
 You have to intentionally and knowingly lie on your tax documents for the IRS to become involved.
 This would include things like repeatedly leaving certain income off your tax statements or changing your income forms to reflect false information, for the most part.

 What if You’ve Been Wrongfully Accused of Tax Fraud?

 On rare occasions, the IRS gets it wrong, though.
-And, there’s not much more alarming that being accused of a crime you didn’t commit.
-Sure, you’re innocent until proven guilty, simply being charged with a tax fraud crime can come with a number of consequences, in itself.
+And there’s not much more alarming than being accused of a crime you didn’t commit.
+Sure, you’re innocent until proven guilty.
+Simply being charged with a tax fraud crime can come with a number of consequences in itself.

 Regardless of your situation, whether you believe you did nothing wrong or if you realize you messed up, hire an attorney immediately.
-With every case, the prosecution has a trained professional to look at evidence.
-If you opt out of hiring a lawyer, it’s going to be an uphill battle, since you aren’t qualified to do the same to defend yourself.
+In every case, the prosecution has a trained professional to look at the evidence.
+If you opt out of hiring a lawyer, it’s going to be an uphill battle since you aren’t qualified to do the same to defend yourself.

 When Should I Hire an Attorney for Tax Fraud?

 Usually, if the amount in question is less than $100,000, the IRS will make a formal request that you fix the issue.
 If you do not comply, they will launch a formal investigation.

 If the amount is more than $100,000, two IRS agents will show up at your home or office to ask you some questions.
 If this happens, it’s definitely time to hire an attorney.
 Politely tell the IRS agents that you do not want to answer questions.
 This is for one simple reason: the IRS knows more than you think they do.

 Be sure to be honest with your attorney so they can defend you adequately.